-Private transportation from the airport to your hotel.
+We collect you at the airport, of course.
 Early arrivals may enjoy sightseeing or treasure hunting in the expansive Russian Market.
-To catch the flavor of Phnom Penh life, take a late afternoon walk with our guide along the bustling riverfront where vendors cook up snacks, string flowers into fragrant garlands, or attract crowds of onlookers with old fashioned magic shows.
-If you like, your guide will join you for dinner.
-(He will make restaurant recommendations based on your individual tastes.)
-Afterwards, check out Phnom Penh's gay scene and its surprising local night life with your guide.
+To catch the flavor of Phnom Penh life. take a late afternoon walk with our guide along the bustling riverfront where vendors cook up snacks, string flowers into fragrant garlands, or attract crowds of onlookers with old fashioned magic shows.
+Later, check out Phnom Penh's gay scene and its surprising local night life with your guide.

-Your guide will collect you in the morning for a journey through the city.
-Begin at the carefully tended gardens and pavilions of the Royal Palace.
-Here, an art nouveau mansion gifted by Napoleon is dwarfed by exotic spires and pagodas arcing into the sky and the glittering treasures of the Silver Pavilion.
-Wander, awestruck, through the sumptuous National Museum with its extraordinary collections of Khmer stone sculpture and delicate bronze wonders.
-English-speaking docents are available as well as a newly published English-language guide book.
+Take your time to explore the sumptuous National Museum, with its extraordinary collections of Khmer stone sculpture and delicate bronze wonders.
 These treasures are just a fraction of those once sheltered in Cambodia's sacred temples and palaces.
-As impressive as they are now, imagine them as they once stood, lavished with offerings, gold ornaments, and encrusted with precious jewels.
+As impressive as they are now, imagine them as they once stood, lavished with offerings, goldornaments, and encrusted with precious jewels.

-Enjoy your free time until your flight onwards to Siem Reap, unbelievable Kep and Bokor National Park, the seaside resort town of Sihanoukville, lovely Laos, or Vietnam.
+Enjoy your free time until your flight onwards to Siem Reap . you drive to unbelievable Kep and Bokor National Park . the seaside resort town of Sihanoukville . or continue to lovely Laos . or Vietnam.